Castellammarese War: Trading blows

-On August 15, 1930, Castellammerese loyalists executed a key Masseria enforcer, Giuseppe Morello, at Morello's East Harlem office (a visitor, Giuseppe Peraino, was also killed).
+On August 15, 1930, Castellammarese loyalists executed a key Masseria enforcer, Giuseppe Morello, at Morello's East Harlem office (a visitor, Giuseppe Peraino, was also killed).
 Two weeks later, Masseria suffered another blow.
 After Reina's murder, Masseria had appointed Joseph Pinzolo to take over the ice-distribution racket.
 However, on September 9, the Reina family shot and killed Pinzolo at a Times Square office rented by Lucchese.
 After these two murders, the Reina crew formally joined forces with the Castellammarese.

 Masseria soon struck back.
 On October 23, 1930, Castellammarese ally Joe Aiello, president of the Chicago Unione Siciliane, was murdered in Chicago.

 The tide turns

 Following the murder of Aiello, the tide of feud rapidly turned in favor of the Castellammarese.
 On November 5, 1930, Al Mineo and a key member of Masseria's gang, Steve Ferrigno, were murdered.
 Francesco Scalice inherited control of Mineo's gang and subsequently defected to the Maranzano faction.
 At this point, many other members of Masseria's gang also began defecting to Maranzano, rendering the original battle lines of the conflict (Castellammarese versus non-Castellammarese) meaningless.
 On February 3, 1931, another important Masseria lieutenant, Joseph Catania, was gunned down, dying two days later.

 Given the worsened situation, Masseria allies Luciano and Genovese started communicating with Castellammarese leader Maranzano.
 The two men agreed to betray Masseria if Maranzano would end the feud.
 A deal was struck, based on which Luciano would arrange for Masseria to be murdered and Maranzano would bring the Castellammarese War to an end.
 On April 15, 1931, Masseria was killed at Nuova Villa Tammaro, a restaurant in Coney Island, Brooklyn.
 While they played cards, Luciano allegedly excused himself to the bathroom, with the gunmen reportedly being Anastasia, Genovese, Joe Adonis and Benjamin "Bugsy" Siegel; Ciro "The Artichoke King" Terranova drove the getaway car, but legend has it that he was too shaken up to drive away and had to be shoved out of the driver's seat by Siegel.

 However, according to The New York Times, "[A]fter that, the police have been unable to learn definitely [what happened]".
 Reputedly Masseria was "seated at a table playing cards with two or three unknown men" when he was fired upon from behind.
 He died from gunshot wounds to his head, back and chest.
 Masseria's autopsy report shows that he died on an empty stomach.
 No witnesses came forward, though "two or three" men were observed leaving the restaurant and getting into a stolen car.
-No one was convicted in Masseria's murder as there were no witnesses and Luciano had an alibi.
+No one was convicted in Masseria's murder.